How to Use Targeting in a Media Buying Campaign

 Usually, media buyers target campaigns based on reliable data they analyze, which allows them to decide that a campaign will become more profitable if it becomes more targeted to a certain slice of the global audience.

-Targeting is one of the most important concepts in affiliate marketing.
+Targeting is one of the most important concepts in affiliate marketing and advertising.

 Got your targeting wrong in your media buying process?